lizhanmit/learning-notes/spark-note/spark-note.md

 - generic RDD type
 - key-value RDD

+When to use RDDs: when you need fine-grained control over the physical distribution of data (custom partitioning of data).

 #### Partitioning

 If you often access a column when reading data, you can partition by it when writing the data for optimization.